infiniflow/infinity/README.md

 See [Build from Source](https://infiniflow.org/docs/dev/build_from_source).

-> 💡 For more information about the Python API, see the [Python API Reference](https://infiniflow.org/docs/dev/python_api_reference).
+> 💡 For more information about Infinity's Python API, see the [Python API Reference](https://infiniflow.org/docs/dev/python_api_reference).

 ## Document